JamesPFerguson/music-rater/README.md

  open another terminal

 ```
-cd to the client directory within the project
+cd to the client directory within the project (cd client)

  npm install